How is a spinal cord injury treated?

 If you have sustained a whiplash injury in Bohortha or a spinal cord injury as a result of an accident which was not your fault, you should be able to claim compensation from the person at fault in order to pay for your medical treatment and any loss of wages due to your recovery time.

-You can call Accident Advice Helpline on 0800 689 0500 to speak to our team about your spinal cord or whiplash injury and find out how likely it is that you will be able to make a successful claim.
+You can call Accident Advice Helpline to speak to our team about your spinal cord or whiplash injury and find out how likely it is that you will be able to make a successful claim.
 If you decide to proceed after this, your injury lawyers will process your whiplash injury in Bohortha claim on your behalf, so that you shouldn’t have to go to court.

 Even if you just have a whiplash injury in Bohortha instead of something more serious, there is still a good chance that you will win a compensation claim if you have evidence of the negligence of the other person.
 If you are suffering from a spinal cord injury, here are some ways in which it might be treated.